Hemp seeds have a mild, nutty flavor. Hemp milk is made from hulled hemp seeds, water, and sweetener. Hemp oil has a strong "grassy" flavor.

 Hemp is available in a variety of forms, including oils and powders.

-According to the USDA National Nutrient Database, two tablespoons of hemp seeds contain:
+According to the USDA National Nutrient Database, one tablespoon of hemp seeds weighing 30 grams (g) contains:

 Possible health benefits of consuming hemp